School of Social and Political Science

 Between 2016 and 2019 I was part of the French -American research endeavour IPEV- International Panel on Exiting Violence as a member of the working group Reconstruction of the Self headed by Professor Richard Rechtman, EHESS. http://www.ipev-fmsh.org/.
 From 2021 I am part of the Network Les sciences sociales confrontées à la violence extrême also headed by Professor Rechtman.

-Since 2017 I have been part of an international group of anthropologists and philosophers, investigating the relationship between concepts and life, and more broadly finding common ground between anthropology and philosophy, including scholars from Sorbonne, France; Harvard and Johns Hopkins, US; University of Bern, Switzerland; as well as the University of Edinburgh.
+Since 2017 I have been part of an international group of anthropologists and philosophers, investigating the relationship between concepts and life, and more broadly finding common ground between anthropology and philosophy, including scholars from EHESS and Sorbonne, France; Chicago and Johns Hopkins, US; University of Neuchatel, Switzerland; as well as the University of Edinburgh.

-Since 2014 I have served on the editorial board of the international journal Conflict and Society (Advances in Research, Berghahn) and Tidsskriftet Antropologi (Danish Journal of Anthropology).
-Together with colleagues at the University of Edinburgh, I created the MAT Editorial Collective http://www.medanthrotheory.org/about/editorialTeam.
+Between 2014 and 2021 I have served on the editorial board of the international journal Conflict and Society (Advances in Research, Berghahn) and Tidsskriftet Antropologi (Danish Journal of Anthropology).
+Together with colleagues at the University of Edinburgh, I helped build the MAT Editorial Collective from 2020 to 2025 http://www.medanthrotheory.org/about/editorialTeam.

 Selected publications